This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Instructions

-- Pat beef dry using paper towels.
-Remove any silver skin if necessary.
-Combine 2 1/4 teaspoons Kosher salt, 1 teaspoon black pepper, and 1 teaspoon baking soda and stir together.
-Liberally coat the roast all over including the ends with the seasoning.3 pounds beef tenderloin roast, 2 1/4 teaspoons Kosher salt, 1 teaspoon black pepper, 1 teaspoon baking soda
+- Pat the beef dry using paper towels, then remove any silver skin or excess fat if necessary.
+Combine the kosher salt, black pepper, and baking soda, then liberally coat the roast all over, including the ends, with the mixture.

 - Using 10" lengths of kitchen twine, begin tying off the roast directly in the center.
 Tie every 1 1/2" inches working your way outward from center to end to end.
 If an end is very thin (like a tail), bend it back and tuck it alongside the roast, securing with the twine.
 You want the overall look of the roast to be equal from end to end, and the twine will aid in the even cooking.
 Snip off any long pieces of twine after tying and discard.

-- Allow roast to sit at room temperature for at least one hour, SEASONED, for the salt to equitably draw, then redistribute moisture throughout the roast.
+- Allow roast to sit at room temperature for at least one hour for the salt to draw out and redistribute moisture throughout the roast.

 - Preheat oven to 425°F. Place a meat rack into the roasting pan.
 Brush the roast with a tablespoon of olive oil and place the roast directly on top of the rack.
-No part of the roast should be touching the roasting pan.
-Load the roasting pan into the fully preheated oven and set the timer for 5 minutes.
-When 5 minutes is up, lower temperature to 300°F. NOTE: See below if preparing the variation with baby red potatoes.1 tablespoon olive oil
+(No part of the roast should be touching the roasting pan.)
+Load the roasting pan into the preheated oven and set the timer for 5 minutes.
+When 5 minutes is up, lower temperature to 300°F.

-- Add the potatoes whole and cook, stirring, for about 2 minutes.
-As fond begins to build up on the bottom of the roasting pan, turn off the heat and add the water into the roasting pan, scraping the bits of fond to loosen.
-Place the potato mixture into the oven for 15 minutes uncovered.
+- Add the whole baby potatoes and cook, stirring constantly, for about 2 minutes.
+As fond begins to build up on the bottom of the roasting pan, turn off the heat and add the water to pan, scraping off bits of the fond.

-- Remove the potatoes from the oven.
-Reduce heat to 300°F. Stir and gather the potatoes into the middle of the roasting pan.
+- Roast the potato mixture in the preheated 425°F oven for 15 minutes uncovered, then take it out and reduce the heat to 300°F. Stir the potatoes and arrange them in the middle of the roasting pan.

 - Brush the beef with a tablespoon of olive oil and place the roast directly on top of the potatoes.
 No part of the roast should be touching the roasting pan.